-Bleeding - this can occur early or later after the surgery.
+Bleeding - this can occur early or late after the surgery but is generally drained away without problem by the 'drains' that are in place.
 Rarely, a collection of blood may need to be removed under anaesthetic.

-Infection - this can be controlled by the use of antibiotics; occasionally intravenous (directly into the bloodstream) antibiotics may be needed, and more rarely surgery may be necessary.
+Infection - this can be controlled by the use of antibiotics; occasionally intravenous (directly into the bloodstream) antibiotics may be needed; and more rarely surgery might be necessary